Manchin has 'serious concerns' about Dems' $3.5T spending plan, signaling trouble for Biden agenda

 INFRASTRUCTURE BILL FACES TOUGH HURDLES IN HOUSE AS DEMS DEMAND MASSIVE $3.5T LIBERAL WISHLIST

-But the timing of Manchin's statement and the fact there are now two Democrats expressing at least some level of opposition to the massive spending, signals that the final bill could need to be significantly pared back to get the votes of the two stalwart moderates.
-Even that could cause trouble for Democrats, however – it's not certain progressives in the House or Senate will accept a reconciliation bill that's meaningfully downsized.
+But the timing of Manchin's statement and the fact there are now two Democrats expressing at least some level of opposition to the massive spending signals that the final bill could need to be significantly pared back to get 50 Senate Democratic votes it will need.
+But shrinking the bill could cause other issues, however – it's not certain progressives in the House or Senate will accept a reconciliation bill that's meaningfully downsized.

+Any one Democrats senator or a handful of House Democrats can sink the reconciliation bill due to their party's miniscule majorities in each chamber.

+House Speaker Nancy Pelosi, D-Calif., and House progressives like Rep. Alexandria Ocasio-Cortez, D-N.Y., meanwhile, have said they won't vote for the bipartisan infrastructure bill until a reconciliation bill that is to their satisfaction is passed through the Senate.
+This could lead to a spiraling intra-party standoff.

 Manchin went on Wednesday to warn of the potential consequences of such massive congressional spending.